B-5 rehabilitation planning meetings

 - Seek clarification, sometimes on behalf of other members who look puzzled.
 This is especially important when someone uses jargon or abbreviations, even if you know what they mean.

-- Support the chair in stopping others who are off the topic, repeating things, or in other ways disrupting the meeting
+- Support the chair in stopping others who are off the topic, repeating things, or disrupting the meeting in other ways.

 - Give your information succinctly and with an appropriate structure.